Dozens feared dead as tornadoes, storms strike US states

 Associated Press

-EDWARDSVILLE, Ill.
-(AP) — Tornadoes and severe weather caused catastrophic damage across multiple states late Friday, killing at least six people overnight as a storm system tore through a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.
+MAYFIELD, Ky.
+(AP) — Tornadoes and severe weather caused catastrophic damage across multiple states late Friday, killing at least seven people overnight as a storm system tore through a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.
 The Kentucky governor said he feared dozens more could be dead.

 Gov. Andy Beshear said about 110 people were in the factory in Mayfield, Kentucky, when the tornado hit.